 The most notable feature in the building is the beautiful curved staircase leading up through the building.
 It’s a great Instagram spot.

 Tips for Visiting: The Mechanics Institute is on Post street (at Kearny).
 If you just want to see the staircase, you can visit the building anytime during normal business hours.
-They have regularly scheduled events and you can take a public tour of the building every Wednesday at noon.
+Check their schedule for tours.

 Go Retro at Lucky Strike Bowling Alley

 This isn’t your grandma’s bowling alley of yesteryear.
 Lucky Strike has a full food, drink menu and lounge areas in addition to the bowling lanes.
 It’s located right across the street from the Giant’s stadium and is a popular place to go before the games.
 It’s best to reserve lanes in advance as it gets busy, particularly during happy hour.

-Tips for Visiting: Lucky Strike is open daily from 11am-12am (or 2am Fri/Sat).
+Tips for Visiting: Lucky Strike is open daily from 4pm-10am, with expanded hours during baseball home games.

 Relive the Summer of Love at Amoeba Music

 Amoeba Music is a really fun place to go in San Francisco if you are into old school music.
 They carry vinyl, and both new and used CDs.
 They don’t fear the obscure and they also still stock plenty of Janice Joplin, Jim Morrison and other bands who helped create the protest music of the late ‘60’s.
 The staff is happy to help you find what you are looking for but they kindly ask that you refrain from dropping into the store if you have also been dropping acid.

-Tips for Visiting: Amoeba located on Haight street and is open Mon-Sun 11am-8pm.
+Tips for Visiting: Amoeba located on Haight street.

 San Francisco Love Tour

 San Francisco is the original California hippie town.
 You can experience more of the Summer of Love, with a psychedelic mini-bus tour.
 The two hour tour takes you to a few of the top tourist sites and is delivered with a side dish of cultural factoids and groovy 60’s music.

 Tips For the Tour: Check times and reviews and book it here.

 Take a Spin on the Leroy King carousal